riggles1/GunconDuino-With-Screen-Flash/README.md

 The bufferDelay can be set to higher value in the .ino  ```bufferDelayUs = 42000UL;``` but only resort to this if you can't bring down the input lag down with your own setup.
 In my own setup I never get more than 2 frames of lag even with polygonal games, using the RA MAME core.
 But that's only after finding the optimal max swapchain settings etc.

-To check that the GunconDuino isn't losing shots.
+To check that the GunconDuino isn't losing shots due to lag.
 Shoot at a black spot in a game, if the input lag is higher than 3 frames it will not register every shot.

 GunconDuino v2 in action: https://www.youtube.com/watch?v=mwm7y__UAsM